Nasdanika-Demos/concurrent-executable-diagrams/endpoint.md

 Alice node has ``bind`` property set to ``apply``, which binds its processor, which implements ``Invocable`` to the invocation of the dynamic proxy's ``apply()`` method.
 Alice node ``processor`` property is set to ``data:java/org.nasdanika.demos.diagrams.concurrent.AliceProcessor``.

 Alice processor communicates with Bob processor via ``bobEndpoint`` which is wired to perform asynchronous invocation of Bob processor ``chat()`` method.
+The type of the endpoint is ``AsyncChat``, which is a functional interface.
+The wiring process detects that the endpoint type is not compatible with ``Inovocable`` and is a functional interface and creates a proxy.

+The endpoint type could have been ``Invocable`` as shown in the commented out line - it would spare us from creating ``AsynChat`` interface.
+However, ``AsyncChat`` interface introduces strong typing and makes AliceProcessor code more robust.

 ```java
 public class AliceProcessor implements Invocable {